-Departmental objectives are aspirational and measurable statements that translate how your major activities support the goals and objectives of the Strategic Plan.
+Departmental objectives are aspirational and measurable statements that translate how your major activities support the goals and objectives of the Strategic Plan and the Mayor's 4Es.
 They should be written in a way that can be easily understood and relatable to departmental operational staff.
 The following examples provide clear, aspirational, and measurable statements of objectives: